 Ultimately, it is a far less polished presentation which dominates on the platforms to which men gravitate.

-Whether it's hiring a musician to promote grooming or fashion products (french artists @sprinoir and @georgiaxv3 would be great choices), or partnering with Youtube chefs to promote digital fitness classes (like Ethan Chlebowski did on his channel recently)-- it's clear that the best way to reach those who are apathetic towards influencers is to tap into their passions.
+Whether it's hiring a musician to promote grooming or fashion products (french artists @sprinoir and @georgiaxv3 would be great choices), or partnering with Youtube chefs to promote digital fitness classes (like Ethan Chlebowski did on his channel recently)-- it seems that the best influencer marketing strategy for reaching those who are apathetic towards influencers is to tap into their passions.